shahid129/oliver-dein/README.md

     - I can easily search for products so that i know which product I am looking at.
     - I can also see number of products in any particular search.
     - I can easily checkout without need to register.
-    - I can get a notification if my purchase was successfull.
+    - I can get a notification if my purchase was successful.
     - I can receive a confirmation email after purchasing I can view an order confirmation after checkout so that I can ensure that the purchase is as expected.
     - I can create an account and store my purchase history and my details for future purchase.